 Food stuffed toys are a valuable way to encourage calmness.
 They can occupy your dog with an engaging but calm activity for much longer than it would take to eat the same food from a bowl.
 You can read all about the value of food stuffed toys, plus our best recipes HERE.

 Ok, so still a bowl but slow feeders extend eating time and provide more of a challenge than standard dog bowls.
 There are various models available, we particularly like the Slodog and the Lickimat Slomo.
 They are more of a slow feeder plate than a bowl and they are brilliant for making food platters.
 Food platters are really valuable for enrichment as they provide your dog with different tastes, textures and smells.
 Using different food on a platter offers a really enjoyable eating experience for your dog.

 Other types of slow feeder for dogs are the Lickimat range.
 You can mix and match between different types to vary the activity and eating time.
-The Ultimate Lickimat Set has three different styles and you can change these up daily with other slow feeders or activities.
+You can change these up daily with other slow feeders or activities.

 It is hugely rewarding for dogs to gain their food from ways other than a bowl.
 Once you get into a different routine of how to feed it is amazing how much enjoyment you will get from ditching the bowl too.

 Thank you for reading

 Natalie Bucklar, BSc (Hons), MSc is the owner of Pawsitive Thinking.
 We offer a tried and tested portfolio of products to help you with the training, care and enrichment of your much loved pets.
 SHOP HERE

 You can read more about contrafreeloading HERE by trainer Nikki from Unleashed Pawtential.